Scott Bradner was involved in the design, operation and use of data networks at Harvard University since the early days of the ARPANET.

 Mr. Bradner served in a number of roles in the IETF.
 He was the co-director of the Operational Requirements Area (1993-1997), IPng Area (1993-1996), Transport Area (1997-2003) and Sub-IP Area (2001-2003).
 He was a member of the IESG (1993-2003) and was an elected trustee of the Internet Society (1993-1999), where he was the VP for Standards from 1995 to 2003 and Secretary to the Board of Trustees from 2003 to 2016.
 Scott was also a member of the IETF Administrative Support Activity (IASA) as well as a trustee of the IETF Trust from 2012 to 2016.

-Mr. Bradner retired from Harvard University in 2016 after 50 years working in computers, networking, security and identity management.
+Mr. Bradner retired from Harvard University in 2016 after 50 years working there in the areas of in computer programming, system management, networking, IT security and identity management.
 He still does some patent related consulting.